 Can we become hypersensitive to Pain?

-Your Physiotherapist will help you understand and realize if you are hypersensitive to pain and advice you on how to break that pain cycle.
+Your Physiotherapist will help you understand and realise if you are hypersensitive to pain and advise you on how to break your pain cycle.